I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Smoke drifted into the stall, burning my eyes and lungs.
 I fought to stifle a cough.

-Black claws gripped the wood rail above me suddenly and I cringed lower as it splintered and broke.
+Suddenly, black claws gripped the wood rail above me and I cringed lower as splinters trickled down.
 The beast leaned forward, searching the barn with its good eye.
-Blood trickled slowly off the creatures pebbled hide and splattered onto my bare shoulders.
+Blood dripped off the creatures pebbled hide and splattered onto my bare shoulders.

 I only had two cartridges loaded.
 Fearful of making a noise, I eased the loading gate on the pistol shut over the cylinder, wincing at the tiny click it gave.
 Tilting the barrel upwards, I pointed it under the monster’s jaw and began taking up the slack on the trigger.